web development

 Because image KirbyTags are plain text, they can easily be moved, with a simple cut-and-paste, to appear alongside or above any other paragraph.

-And also because they are just plain text — they are much less distracting than ‘Matrix’ or ‘Builder’ blocks when writing or editing the rest of the content.
+And also because they are just plain text — they are much less intrusive than ‘Matrix’ or ‘Builder’ blocks when writing or editing the rest of the content.

 I am a small right image

-The class options for these image KirbyTags are really simple too:
+The CSS class options for these image KirbyTags are really simple too:

-• Sizes are: tiny, mini, small, medium, large, or extra-large
+• Sizes are: small, medium, large, or extra-large,

 • and no-shadow or extra-shadow, to remove or increase their shadow outlines